Demopolis, Alabama: Civil War and aftermath

 Marengo County, with its large number of slaveholders, favored secession from the Union and the formation of the Confederate States of America.
 White residents of Demopolis shared these sentiments.
 Prominent secessionists included Nathan B. Whitfield, Francis S. Lyon, Goodman G. Griffin, Kimbrough C. DuBose, George B. Lyon, Dr. James D. Browder, and George E. Markham.
 But many other powerful men in town opposed secession, including Benjamin Glover Shields, William H. Lyon, Jr., William B. Jones, Pearson J. Glover, Gaius Whitfield, Alfred Hatch, Joel C. DuBose, Robert V. Montague, and Henry Augustine Tayloe.
 In the end, most men on both sides of the argument joined in the Confederate cause once secession was inevitable.
+It is not known whether the Jewish community supported or not the Union or opposed slavery.

 With the start of the Civil War, several Confederate companies recruited from the population of Demopolis and Marengo County.
-The 4th, 11th, 21st, 23rd, and 43rd Alabama Infantry Regiments, in addition to the 8th Alabama Cavalry, Company E of the Jeff Davis Legion, and Selden's Battery, were all established by local men.
+The 4th, 11th, 21st, 23rd, and 43rd Alabama Infantry Regiments, in addition to the 8th Alabama Cavalry, Company E of the Jeff.
+Davis Legion, and Selden's Battery, were all established by local men.
 During the course of the war, more of these men would be lost to disease, exhaustion, and malnutrition than to battle casualties, as happened in both armies.

 The city, based on two navigable rivers and a railroad, was used as the base for a number of Confederate installations and offices.
 These included commissary and quartermaster offices and warehouses, engineers' offices and workshops, a large ordnance depot, two large hospitals, and offices of the medical purveyor of the Department of Alabama, Mississippi, and East Louisiana.
 A huge military encampment was established at the fairgrounds in Webb's Bend.
+After the fall of Vicksburg and Port Hudson in July, 1863, several regiments of paroled Confederate troops were sent to a camp at Demopolis to await exchange.
 Thousands of soldiers entered the town at a time, which had only one thousand inhabitants prior to the war.
 Residents struggled to provide and secure sufficient food and accommodations.